val-iisc/3d-lmnet/README.md

 &nbsp;&nbsp;--ShapeNet_pointclouds/<br>

 ### Pix3D
-We evaluate the generalization capability of our model vy testing it on the real-world <a href="https://github.com/xingyuansun/pix3d">pix3d dataset</a>.
+We evaluate the generalization capability of our model by testing it on the real-world <a href="https://github.com/xingyuansun/pix3d">pix3d dataset</a>.
 For the ground truth point clouds, we sample 1024 points on the provided meshes.
-Data download links are provided below:
+Data download links are provided below:<br>
 Pix3D dataset (~20 GB): Follow the instructions in [https://github.com/xingyuansun/pix3d]
 Pix3D pointclouds (~13 MB): [https://drive.google.com/open?id=1RZakyBu9lPbG85SyconBn4sR8r2faInV]